nikhilpurwant/repair_world_application/README.md

 # RepairWorld Application

 This is a simple HTML, JS, Bootstrap And Flask-based application for managing repair requests in the fictional RepairWorld app.
-The application is created to go along with the [Google ADK - MCP Tutorial]()
+The application is created to go along with the blog post and demo - [26.
+The simplest MCP demo (Includes Sample provider app, MCP Server and Agent 🤖 code and explanation!)](https://nikhilpurwant.com/post/tech-genai-adk-mcp/)

 ---